-From 1581 to 1589 Duke Wilhelm V had a summer palace built around a gardened court next to the Antiquarium, which had been erected under Duke Albrecht V. The court takes its name from the grotto on the west façade of the Antiquarium, complete with fountain and shell decoration.
+From 1581 to 1589 Duke Wilhelm V had a summer palace built around a gardened courtyard next to the Antiquarium, which had been erected under Duke Albrecht V.

-Duke Albrecht V's Antiquarium building forms the south side of a court laid out during the reign of Duke Maximilian I. The octagonal court, with its striking pediments at either end, was used for tournaments and as a carriage entrance to the Residenz.
-It takes its name from the fountain (Brunnen) in the centre, which is crowned by a bronze statue of Duke Otto I, the first duke of Bavaria from the Wittelsbach family.
+The Antiquarium building created under Duke Albrecht V forms the south side of an octagonal courtyard completed during the reign of Duke Maximilian I. It takes its name from the fountain in the centre, which is crowned by a bronze statue of Duke Otto I, the first duke of Bavaria from the Wittelsbach family.

-The court theatre of 1751-55 designed by François Cuvilliés the Elder (now called the Cuvilliés-Theater) was destroyed in the Second World War.
-The carved decoration of the tiers had been removed to safety beforehand, and after the war the auditorium was reconstructed on a site near the south-east corner of the Apothekenhof.
-An entrance area and cloakrooms were constructed around a new, octagonal court, named the Ornamental Courtyard, in the area between the rebuilt theatre and the Brunnenhof.
+The court theatre of 1751-55 designed by François Cuvilliés the Elder (now called the Cuvilliés Theatre) was destroyed in the Second World War.
+The carved decoration of the tiers had been removed to safety beforehand, and after the war the auditorium was reconstructed on a site near the south-east corner of the Apothecary Courtyard.
+An entrance area and cloakrooms were constructed around a new, octagonal courtyard, named the Ornamental Courtyard, in the area between the rebuilt theatre and the Fountain Courtyard.

-During the renovation of the Cuvilliés Theatre that was completed in 2008, the courtyard was also redesigned and covered with a glass roof.
-It was also renamed the “Comité Courtyard” after the Cuvilliés Comité, an initiative of private individuals who made the renovation of the theatre possible by collecting donations.
+During the renovation of the that was completed in 2008, the courtyard was also redesigned and covered with a glass roof.
+It was also renamed the “Comité Courtyard” after the Comité Cuvilliés, an initiative of private individuals who made the renovation of the theatre possible by collecting donations.
+Theatre